Histograms

-In this demonstration, we will look at the histogram capabilities of Engee.
+In this demo, we will analyze the possibilities of constructing histograms in Engee.

 A histogram is a way of representing tabular data as a bar chart.

-Quantitative ratios of some indicator are represented in the form of rectangles whose areas are proportional.
-Most often, for ease of perception, the width of the rectangles is equal, while their height determines the ratios of the displayed parameter.
+The quantitative ratios of a certain indicator are presented in the form of rectangles, the areas of which are proportional.
+Most often, for ease of perception, the width of the rectangles is taken to be the same, while their height determines the ratio of the displayed parameter.

-Now let's move on to the implementation and start with connecting the visualisation library and consider the histogram function on the example of the simplest histogram visualisation using a vector of random numbers with normal distribution.
+Now let's move on to the implementation and start by connecting the visualization library and consider the histogram function using the example of the simplest visualization of a histogram using a vector of random numbers with a normal distribution.

 using Plots